fengyuanchen/cropper/README.md

 This event fires when the crop box stops to change.

-> Related original events: "mouseup", "mouseleave", "touchend", "touchleave", "touchcancel".
+> Related original events: "mouseup", "touchend", "touchcancel", "pointerup" and "pointercancel".

 ### zoomin.cropper